Idehed/cityexplorer-frontend/README.md

 __Following posts__

-The following page shows all the posts form the profiles that you are foloowing.
+The following page shows all the posts form the profiles that you are following.
 Easy way to scroll posts of the one's you like!

 ![Followings page](https://github.com/Idehed/cityexplorer-frontend/assets/146822758/f67527a5-8035-45a6-bf30-a68fb0f6da16)